Guadalupe River State Park

 Things to Do

 The park has 4 miles of river frontage and is located in the middle of a 9-mile stretch of the Guadalupe River.
 Park visitors may enjoy a variety of outdoor activities, including canoeing, fishing, swimming, tubing, picnicking, hiking and camping.
 The park recently opened a 5.3-mile equestrian trail that is also open to mountain biking.
 No equestrian camping is available at the park.
 Opportunities also exist for less vigorous pursuits, such as bird watching and nature study.
-Please contact the park for information on current river conditions.

 The website maintained by The Friends of Guadalupe River / Honey Creek organization offers more information about this area and about volunteer opportunities at this park.

 The park offers a variety of educational opportunities.
 Check the calendar for upcoming events or contact the park for special tours

 Children's Discovery Center: Take another look at the park through the eyes of a scientist and watch another world come to life!
 The exhibits in the park's brand new Children’s Discovery Center invite kids to take a closer look at nature using scientific tools like magnifying glasses, microscopes and binoculars to see what they’ve been missing.
 Inside the Center kids can try out exhibits, explore themed discovery boxes and then check out a free backpack of tools they can use to go back into the park and see for themselves.